grantcurell/projects/LDAP with OpenManage/LDAP Group Import Bug/README.md

             "enabled":true
       }

 with the data from your instance.
 I grabbed this out of the javascript debugger.
-To fix the problem, you have to lookup the uid/gid (which correspond to objectSid and objectGuid respectively) on your LDAP server.
+To fix the problem, you have to lookup the uid/gid (which correspond to objectSid and objectGuid respectively) on your LDAP server and replace the null values.
 I used `ldapsearch` to find mine:

       # grant, users, compat, grant.lan
       dn: uid=grant,cn=users,cn=compat,dc=grant,dc=lan